 - Informal Resolution Process

-When requested by the accused student within 96 hours of having been informed of the sanction, the Residence Coordinator shall meet with the student and review the violation and sanction imposed.
-The Residence Coordinator shall advise the student of his/her rights and review the available options:
+When requested by the accused student within 96 hours of having been informed of the sanction, the Student Experience Coordinator shall meet with the student and review the violation and sanction imposed.
+The Student Experience Coordinator shall advise the student of his/her rights and review the available options:

-- the Residence Coordinator may withdraw the sanction,
+- the Student Experience Coordinator may withdraw the sanction,

 - the student may accept the sanction,

-- the Residence Coordinator and the student may agree on an alternate sanction, or
+- the Student Experience Coordinator and the student may agree on an alternate sanction, or

-the student may appeal to the Supervisor, Residence and Conference Services
+the student may appeal to the Supervisor, Residence Services and Student Engagement.

-The Residence Coordinator shall inform the student in writing of the decision(s) within 96 hours of the conclusion of the meeting.
+The Student Experience Coordinator shall inform the student in writing of the decision(s) within 96 hours of the conclusion of the meeting.

 - Formal Appeal Process

-A student who wishes to appeal a sanction other than Disciplinary Probation, Disciplinary Dismissal or Emergency Temporary Suspension is encouraged to meet with the Supervisor, Residence and Conference Services.
-A student desiring to appeal their sanction must meet with the Supervisor within 96 hours of written notice from the Residence Coordinator of their informal appeal results.
-If the student fails to meet with the Supervisor, Residence and Conference Services within the stipulated time, the student forfeits all rights of appeal, including the right to appeal to the Eviction Hearing Committee.
+A student who wishes to appeal a sanction other than Disciplinary Probation, Disciplinary Dismissal or Emergency Temporary Suspension is encouraged to meet with the Supervisor, Residence Services and Student Engagement.
+A student desiring to appeal their sanction must meet with the Supervisor within 96 hours of written notice from the Student Experience Coordinator of their informal appeal results.
+If the student fails to meet with the Supervisor, Residence Services and Student Engagement within the stipulated time, the student forfeits all rights of appeal, including the right to appeal to the Eviction Hearing Committee.

-The purpose of the student meeting with the Supervisor, Residence and Conference Services is:
+The purpose of the student meeting with the Supervisor, Residence Services and Student Engagement is: